• Home

 • Pick up a contactless public transport card – to tap on tap-off on Kyoto’s public transport system, pick up a contactless card from a convenience store, or pre-purchase an ICOCA card and ensure you top it up before using it.

-• Book a private transfer – it you’re travelling with a lot of baggage are not keen to navigate the taxis on arrival, then book a private transfer from Kyoto Station to your hotel, or a shuttle bus from Osaka Airport.
+• Book a private transfer – if you’re travelling with a lot of baggage and are not keen to navigate the taxis on arrival, then book a private transfer from Kyoto Station to your hotel, or a shuttle bus from Osaka Airport.

 • Book tours – If you’d rather have a guide to show you all the best sights of Kyoto then this full day tour covers the most popular sites around the city.